mmraff/npm-two-stage/README.md

 npm install --offline --offline-dir=path/to/find/tarballs PACKAGE_SPEC
 ```

-Note that the '=' is required.
+Note that the '=' is required for the `--offline-dir` option.
 If `PACKAGE_SPEC` is omitted, will do the reasonable thing: look for
 `package.json` in the current directory, and try to install the dependencies/
 devDependencies listed there.